tim-kos/frey/README.md

  - [x] Patch up toml -> json
  - [x] Pave way to meaningful output without DEBUG
  - [ ] Port all of control.sh
+ - [ ] Prompt "Dare I install"?
+With --force-yes override

  - [ ] Indent stdout/err
  - [ ] More tests!
  - [ ] @boot can/should be waterfall
  - [ ] `./Freyfile.toml` ?
- - [ ] Runtime can be a command module
+ - [ ] Runtime can be a command module, which can be prefixed to the runChain
  - [ ] Vagrant support
  - [ ] Tools can be bundled with global Frey version vs inside each project
  - [ ] Switch to local npm install if available via LiftOff